Dubai International Advisory Consultants

 Common Mistakes to Avoid When Applying for a General Trading License

-Most delays and additional costs in the general trading license Dubai process stem from a small set of avoidable mistakes that experienced consultants catch before they cause problems:
+Most delays and additional costs in this process stem from a small set of avoidable mistakes:

-• Choosing the wrong jurisdiction: Selecting a free zone when your primary customers are in the UAE means you cannot sell to them directly without a mainland distributor.
-Selecting mainland when you primarily export means paying for an expensive physical office you do not operationally need.
+• Choosing the wrong jurisdiction: Selecting a free zone when your primary customers are in the UAE means you’ll need a mainland distributor or a DET permit to sell to them directly.
+Selecting mainland when you primarily export means paying for a physical office you may not operationally need.

 • Mismatched document information: Names, addresses, and passport numbers must match exactly across all documents.
-A single discrepancy between your passport, MOA, and Ejari triggers a rejection that adds 5 to 10 working days to your timeline.
+A single discrepancy triggers a rejection that adds 5 to 10 working days to your timeline.

-• Not budgeting for the DET Market Fee: The 2.5% market fee on annual office rent is a mandatory cost that many setup guides omit.
-Failing to budget for it causes cash flow surprises at license issuance.
+• Not budgeting for the DET Market Fee: The 2.5% market fee on annual office rent is a cost that many setup guides omit.

-• Ignoring VAT registration timing: General trading companies crossing the AED 375,000 taxable turnover threshold must register for VAT within 30 days.
-Missing this deadline triggers an immediate AED 20,000 penalty.
-Our VAT consultants in Dubai manage this proactively.
+• Ignoring VAT registration timing: General trading companies whose taxable supplies and imports exceed AED 375,000 over the relevant period must register for VAT.
+Our VAT consultants in Dubai monitor this proactively so you register on time.

 • Adding too many activities at setup: The DET charges per activity group.
-Listing 20 unrelated product categories to future-proof the license inflates your initial license cost unnecessarily.
-Focus on your actual initial trading categories and amend later as needed.
+Listing unrelated product categories to future-proof the license inflates your initial license cost unnecessarily.

 Why Choose Professional Business Setup Consultants in Dubai

-Setting up a general trading company in Dubai involves coordinating between the DET, MOHRE, GDRFA, ICA, and DHA across a timeline where each step depends on the last.
+Setting up a general trading company in Dubai involves coordinating between the DET and several other authorities, where each step depends on the last.
 A single missed document, mismatched detail, or wrong activity code resets the timeline and generates additional government fees.
-Professional business setup consultants in Dubai remove this risk entirely by managing the entire process with direct authority access and established submission relationships.

-• Activity mapping before application: We review your exact product list against DET activity codes before any fees are paid, ensuring your license covers everything you intend to trade and nothing requires a separate approval.
+• Activity mapping before application: We review your exact product list against DET activity codes before any fees are paid.

-• End-to-end document management: From trade name reservation to license issuance, MOA notarization, Ejari registration, and investor visa processing, we manage every submission.
-You receive your license without visiting any government office.
+• End-to-end document management: From trade name reservation to license issuance and visa processing, we manage the submissions.

-• Ongoing compliance support: Our accounting services in Dubai team handles your annual license renewal, VAT filing, and WPS payroll compliance, keeping your general trading company fully compliant without demanding your personal time.
+• Ongoing compliance support: Our accounting services in Dubai team supports your annual license renewal, VAT filing, and WPS payroll compliance.

 Start Your General Trading Business in Dubai with Expert Guidance

-Dubai International Advisory Consultants has helped 500-plus businesses obtain their general trading license in Dubai across mainland and free zone jurisdictions since 2010.
-Whether you are a UK-based entrepreneur entering the UAE market, an international trader building a distribution hub in Dubai, or a UAE-based business expanding your product range under a general trading structure, our team handles every step with speed, accuracy, and full compliance.
+Dubai International Advisory Consultants has helped 500-plus businesses obtain their general trading license in Dubai across mainland and free zone jurisdictions.
+Whether you are an entrepreneur entering the UAE market, an international trader building a distribution hub in Dubai, or a UAE-based business expanding your product range, our team supports every step with accuracy and compliance in mind.

 Got Questions?
 Contact Us